Liver Disease Linked to Leaky Gut Syndrome

 Research is confirming that liver disease is associated with leaky gut syndrome, as well as the health of our microbiome.

 Yes, alcohol certainly hurts the liver, and many cases of liver disease are caused by drinking too much.
 But this is not the only type of liver disease.

 In fact, chronic liver disease is often of a type called nonalcoholic liver disease – a chronic disorder that has mystified medical researchers and doctors over recent years, as the incidence of nonalcoholic liver disease – also called NAFLD for nonalcoholic fatty liver disease – has expanded among western countries.

-One of these is that our gut’s bacteria – whether probiotic or pathogenic – is largely based upon our microbiota according to recent research.
+One of these is that our gut’s bacteria.
+Our gut bacteria – whether probiotic or pathogenic – together makes up what is referred to as our microbiome.

 Gut bacteria and nonalcoholic liver disease

 Several studies have linked nonalcoholic liver disease with an increase in pathogenic bacteria within the small intestines.

 For example, researchers from the National University of Ireland studied 18 nonalcoholic liver disease patients together with 16 healthy people who were matched for age and sex.

 The research found that the nonalcoholic patients had over double the frequency of small intestine bacterial overgrowth compared to the healthy patients.